 Thaddeus Stevens was elected to the United States House of Representatives from 1849-1853 and from 1859 until his death in 1868.
 This was the period leading up to and including the Civil War and the beginning of Reconstruction.
 During this time, Stevens became the most powerful congressman in Washington.
 He chaired the House Ways and Means Committee and later the Appropriations Committee.
 He was responsible for funding the war effort and later Reconstruction.
-His goals during this period were the following: (1) the abolition of slavery; (2) full legal rights regardless of race; (3) voting rights regardless of race; (4) and the result of Reconstruction to be the empowerment of African Americans by redistributing power and wealth in the South.
+His goals during this period were the following: (1) to abolish slavery; (2) to accord individuals full legal rights irrespective of race; (3) to accord individuals voting rights irrespective of race; (4) to empower African Americans in the South by redistributing power and wealth as a result of the Reconstruction.

 Stevens' legislative legacy is the 13th, 14th, and 15th Amendments to the Constitution, which serve as the basis for all civil rights legislation.

 Stevens drafted his own version of the 13th Amendment, but when it failed to gain support, he shepherded a more popular version through Congress.
 It ended slavery in all states, whereas the Emancipation Proclamation only abolished slavery in the Confederacy.

 Stevens also guided the 14th Amendment through Congress.
-This Amendment established a national citizenry with all citizens given equality before the law, which no state could alter.
-He was disappointed because the Amendment still made references to males only, allowed states to restrict voting rights based on race, and allowed Confederates to vote.
+This amendment established a national citizenry with all citizens given equality before the law, which no state could alter.
+He was disappointed because the amendment still made references to males only, allowed states to restrict voting rights based on race, and allowed Confederates to vote.

-Stevens' disappointment in the shortcomings of the 14th Amendment paled in comparison to his outrage over the failure of Reconstruction at the end of the Civil War.
-He wanted the wealthy white political power structure of the South to be dismantled and redistributed.
-He proposed that every black free man should receive 40 acres and a mule and that Confederates should not be allowed to vote immediately.
-Unfortunately, any chance of Stevens' vision becoming a reality was lost when Lincoln was assassinated and Andrew Johnson, the vice president, became president.
+Stevens' disappointment in the shortcomings of the 14th Amendment, however, paled in comparison to his outrage over the failure of Reconstruction at the end of the Civil War.
+He wanted the wealthy white political power structure of the South to be dismantled and redistributed and proposed that every black free man should receive 40 acres and a mule and that Confederates should not be allowed to vote immediately.
+Unfortunately, any chance of Stevens' vision becoming a reality was lost when Abraham Lincoln was assassinated, and Andrew Johnson, the Vice President, became President.
+Johnson's views about the nature of Reconstruction are reflected in this quote from his annual address to Congress in 1867: